-The Governor's authority to grant pardon is derived from the Constitution of Missouri, article IV, section 7.
+The Governor's authority to grant reprieves, commutations, and pardons is derived from the Constitution of Missouri, article IV, section 7.
 The Governor may grant reprieves, commutations and pardons, after conviction, for all offenses except treason and cases of impeachment.
-The Governor may impose conditions, restrictions and limitations, as he deems proper.
+The Governor may impose conditions, restrictions and limitations, as deemed proper.

-All applications for pardon, commutation of sentence or reprieve shall be referred to the Board of Probation and Parole for investigation.
-(217.800 RSMo) The Board is responsible for investigating each case and making a recommendation to the Governor.
+All applications for pardon, commutation of sentence or reprieve shall be referred to the Missouri Parole Board for investigation and recommendation to the Governor.
+(217.800 RSMo)

 Types of Clemency

 - Full Pardon – A full pardon does not remove the conviction from the individual's criminal record.
-A full pardon restores all rights of citizenship and removes any disqualification or punitive effect stemming from the conviction.
+A full pardon restores all rights of citizenship and removes any disqualification or punitive collateral consequence stemming from the conviction without conditions or restrictions.

 - Commutation of Sentence – This type of clemency applies to individuals serving a sentence of confinement in a correctional facility.
-The Governor may release the individual without further obligation to the sentence, reduce the term of the sentence but not release the individual from confinement, or remove restrictions attached to the sentence.
+Full commutation releases the individual without further obligation state.
+A partial commutation may, reduce the term of the sentence to a lower level, but not release the individual from confinement, or remove restrictions attached to the sentence.

 - Statutory range of punishment applicable to the offense.